 - Remove the nut using a socket or wrench.
 Grab your main power wire and slide it off your alternator charge terminal.

 - Wiggle and remove the monitoring wiring harness connector, along with the bracket, upper mounting bolt, and lower mounting bolt.

 - Pull the alternator out from the engine bay.
 Be sure to remove loose components safely out of the way (e.g. radiator hose) if it is blocking.

 - Perform a quick eye check of your old alternator to the new alternator.
 Ensure identical pulley size, mounting bolt locations, and serpentine belt grooves.

 - Reinstall your replacement alternator, computer wiring harness, main charge cable, and mounting nut.
 Be sure to gently knock your press-fit sleeve outward to accommodate your replacement alternator.
 If done correctly, your lower alternator should seamlessly fit in.

 - Perform a quick eye check of your accessory pulley belt to make sure they are properly set.

 While installing, be sure not to damage components nearby, including your radiator core.
 This is especially true when reinstalling your lower mounting bolt.
 Be sure to tighten your lower bolt by applying roughly 35 pounds of torque.

 All in all, troubleshooting, fixing, and replacing damaged alternators can be done from the safety of your own garage.
-For any replacement parts, visit the Mercedes-Benz national store.
+Get a new Mercedes-Benz Alternator here.
 If you are not comfortable troubleshooting and fixing using the above steps, we recommend taking it into your local Mercedes-Benz technician/dealership as the last resort.